 The king never descended into the nave except during religious celebrations when he took communion, ceremonies of the Order of the Holy Spirit, and the baptisms and weddings of the Princes and Princesses of the Realm which were held there from 1710 to 1789.

-The music of the Chapel, which was renowned throughout Europe, rang out with motets every day throughout the service, resonating from above the alter and around the organ designed by Clicquot.
+The music of the Chapel, which was renowned throughout Europe, rang out with motets every day throughout the service, resonating from above the altar and around the organ designed by Clicquot.
 The instrument is decorated with a beautiful depiction of King David in relief and has been played by great musicians such as François Couperin.

 Versailles’s treasures down to the smallest details!
 Let yourself be amazed by the King’s chamber, a dazzling reflection of the King’s glory, by the sparkling Hall of Mirrors and its three hundred and fifty seven mirrors, and by all the wonders which contributed to the fame of the Sun King’s Palace